Spring 2022 pick up dates: Williamsburg: March 20th or May 15th Suffolk: March 20th. Remember, these dates are subject to weather and bee buildup!

 Should I be concerned about Africanized Honey Bees?

 Not with Back Forty Bees!
 All our packages are Georgia state inspected, meaning they are disease free and not cross bred with Africanized honey bees (AHB).
-We always utilize the same breeder and have been very happy with the quality and temperament of the packages we received.
+We always utilize the same breeders and have been very happy with the quality and temperament of the packages we received.
 AHB are not considered widespread or established in Georgia.
-In fact, the latest map of AHBs by the Agricultural Research Center, USDA does not include the state of Georga.
-You can review the map and find out more information on AHB at Extension.org
+In fact, the latest map of AHBs by the Agricultural Research Center, USDA does not include the state of Georgia.

 What is a package of honey bees?